HTTP-RPC/Sierra/README.md

 * `cardPanel()` - declares a panel with a card layout
 * `boxPanel()` - declares a panel with a box layout

-Additionally, `SwingUIBuilder` provides the following method for defining a panel's contents:
+Additionally, `SwingUIBuilder` provides this method for defining a panel's contents:

 ```java
 public static <C extends JComponent> Cell<C> cell(C component) { ... }
 ```

-This method returns an instance of `SwingUIBuilder.Cell` that can be used to further customize the provided component:
+The returned `Cell` instance can be used to further customize the provided component:

 * `constrainedBy()` - applies a layout constraint to the component
 * `with()` - accepts a callback that can be used to set properties or invoke methods on the component